WSTxda/Mi-Lan-Font-Module/README.md

 - [Telegram](https://t.me/WSTxda)

 ## Disclaimer
-- This module has not been tested on all versions of Android , proceed at your own risk.
+- This module has not been tested on all versions of Android, proceed at your own risk.

 Tested on: